tznind/Wanderer/Cookbook.md

 ```
 <sup>./items.yaml</sup>

-Finally getting hit by a stray grenade blast should probably make other NPCs angry.
-Add another effect to the item:
+Getting hit by a stray grenade blast should probably make other NPCs angry.
+Add another effect to the item.
+This time we use `ApplyAll` on the [RelationshipSystem]

 ```yaml
         #And make them all angry at you